What to do if you think your child is being bullied

 Educate yourself

-Be aware of the anti-bullying and behaviour policies at your child’s school.
+Be aware of the anti-bullying and behaviour policies at your child’s school and make sure they’re being followed.
 These may be available on your school’s website.
 If they’re not, ask the school office to email you a copy or print one off and give it to you.

 You can also check the government website on how schools should deal with bullying.